“Hey Pepe, what does ‘Next of kin’ mean?”

 “Bring it on!”

 I certainly love an adventure, might be slightly addicted to challenges and “Bring it on!” is usually my attitude when facing them.
-Whether driving an old Mercedes from Germany to South Africa or managing my IT startup while crossing South America in an old Land Rover Defender, I usually keep calm and it’s hard for me to find something that really pushes me out of my comfort zone.
+Whether driving an old Mercedes from Germany to South Africa or managing my IT startup while crossing South America in an old Land Rover Defender, I usually keep calm and not many things push me out of my comfort zone.

 Little did I know, that while I was sitting there in the back of Pepe’s car, filling out the necessary paperwork to start my SSI Freediving Level 1 course, I would be only a few hours away from going through one of the scariest and most challenging experiences of my life.
 Even harder to imagine, that I would actually utter the words “Pepe, I don’t think I can go on with this”.

 Marcela from Colombia sits next to me, Mari from Argentina in front, both of them seem to be passionate about freediving and have done it multiple times.

 “So, you studied the theory yesterday, do you have any questions?
 Feel free to ask me anything you want to know”.

 “What I found fascinating is the whole thing about the impulse to breathe and the mammalian diving reflex.
 Can you wrap that up for me again?”